ji-zai/personal-site/content/essays/winners.md

 title: Winners take all
 date: May 2024
 ---
-- 1% content creators capture most engagement.
-- 1% of startups create most value.
-- 1% hold most of the world's wealth.

-We're only getting started.
 The gap between the few and the many will rise, leading to winners taking most.

 - The best creators will capture most value.
 - The best doctors will treat everyone.